 When I was a kid in elementary school, we made glue for crafts from white flour and water.
 Sound familiar?

-In our bodies this gummy substance contributes to inflammation due to its lack of fiber to move it through.
-Strive to make at least half of your grain products whole and unrefined, such as whole wheat bread, rye bread, whole grain pasta, steel cut oats, and brown rice.
+In our bodies, this gummy substance contributes to inflammation due to its lack of fiber to move it through.
+Strive to make at least half of your grain products whole and minimally refined, such as whole wheat bread, rye bread, whole grain pasta, steel cut oats, and brown rice.

 Refined Sugars